Sujay-197/aiversehack01/README.md

-# 🧪 Aiversehack01 — The Career Scientist
+# 🧪  The Career Lab
 **An Agentic AI System for Evidence-Driven Career Growth**

 ---

 ## 🚀 Overview

-**Aiversehack01** is an Agentic AI Career Development Assistant that treats career growth as a scientific experiment, not a guessing game.
+**The Career Lab** is an Agentic AI Career Development Assistant that treats career growth as a scientific experiment, not a guessing game.

 Instead of static advice, resume scoring, or one-off chatbots, this system:
 - **Forms hypotheses** about a user’s career readiness.